 Interest income, adjusted for amortization of premium, acquisition costs, and amendment fees and the accretion of original issue discount ("OID"), are recorded on an accrual basis to the extent that such amounts are expected to be collected.
 Generally, when a loan becomes 120 days or more past due, or if the Company's qualitative assessment indicates that the debtor is unable to service its debt or other obligations, the Company will place the loan on non-accrual status and cease recognizing interest income on that loan for financial reporting purposes until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 However, the Company will remain contractually entitled to this interest.
 Interest payments received on non-accrual loans are restored to accrual status when past due principal and interest are paid and, in management's judgment, are likely to remain current or, due to a restructuring, the interest income is deemed to be collectible.
+As of December 31, 2022, the Company had one investment on non-accrual, which represented 0.53% and 0.23% of its total portfolio at cost and fair market value, respectively.
 As of December 31, 2021, the Company did not hold any investment on non-accrual.
-As of December 31, 2020, the Company had one investment on non-accrual which represented 0.28% and 0.17% of its total portfolio at cost and fair market value, respectively.